andykuszyk/andykuszyk.github.io/2022-10-19-what-i-learned-from-a-new-project.md

 GitHub issues, on the other hand, support all of these things:
 1. They are browsable using the issue search, and via labels.
 2. They are easy to organise into multiple, dynamic categories using labels.
-3. They naively support reciprocal linking--linking another issue adds a reverse link on that issue.
+3. They natively support reciprocal linking--linking another issue adds a reverse link on that issue.

 Below is an example of an issue list from one of our knowledge bases: